w3f/jamtestvectors/erasure_coding/README.md

 - "data": the erasure encoded data.
 Currently random bytes to avoid having to change data if package format move (actualy data does not matter).
 - "chunks": the data erasure coded between 1023 participant.
 341 first chunk are from original data.
 Chunk size is aligned to 64 bytes.
 Last chunk is padded to 64 bytes with 0.
 Left empty in some case see `TODO`.
+- "chunks_root": EC root calculated from "chunks".
 - "segments": contains 12 bytes subshards of earch 4096 byte segment of the input data.
 342 first subshards are from the segments original data padded with 8 bytes.
 Next 684 subshards of each segments are recovery subshards.
+- "segments_root": using up to 2048 32 byte segment hashes from start of data, this is the calculated root. (using segments hashes and hashes of page proofs build from those segments).
 - all byte data is base64 encoded with padding (a bit ugly in subshards).
+- 'vector_schema.json' is the corresponding json schema.

 ## Vector check